-Laurie Harnett-Dawkins D.Ac R.Ac n.d., owner of Essence of Life, is a Registered Acupuncturist, certified Naturotherapist and certified IPL Laser Technician.
+Laurie Harnett-Dawkins D.Ac R.Ac N.D., owner of Essence of Life, is a Registered Acupuncturist, certified Naturopath and certified IPL Laser Technician.
 She is a member of CTCMPANL (College of Traditional Chinese Medicine Practitioners and Acupuncturists of Newfoundland and Labrador), NLCHP (Newfoundland and Labrador Council of Health Professionals), and ACNN (Academy of Naturopaths and Naturotherapists).
 Laurie is currently studying herbalism, working toward a Mater Herbalist Diploma.

 Always having a curiosity and passion for natural healing and medicine, after a life of various interests and inspiring experiences, Laurie followed a dream that brought her to intensive studies in Acupuncture and Traditional Chinese Medicine.